 The OGS is offered only in visitor mode.

-The SARA telescopes include the JTK (ORM), the 0.9m SARA-Kitt Peak and the 0.6 m SARA-Cerro Tololo telescopes.
+The SARA telescopes include the JKT (ORM), the 0.9m SARA-Kitt Peak and the 0.6 m SARA-Cerro Tololo telescopes.
 10% of the observing time on the JKT is available to the IAC, distributed by the IAC-CAT, and a fraction of the observing time on SARA’s telescopes, equivalent to 20% of the observing time on the JKT will be dedicated to joint scientific programs led by IAC research teams, in collaboration with the SARA partner Universities.
 Observations have to be carried out remotely by the proponents (no service nor queue mode are offered).
 Support will be provided during the first night of observations at the IAC remote control room.
 Be aware of the time difference with Chile and Arizona.
-The current schedule of the IAC time at the SARA telescope is available at this page.

-The IAC community has access to the LCO telescope through two channels: 1) regular calls for the open time accessible to the partners, and 2) about 400 hr of granted time to the network of 40 cm telescopes (evaluated by this committee).
+The IAC community has access to the LCO telescope through two channels: 1) regular calls for the open time accessible to the partners, and 2) 400 hr granted to the network of 1.0m (starting in S2021B) as well as 400 hr of granted time to the network of 40 cm telescopes (both evaluated by this committee).
 All the observations are executed in queue mode.

 Starting from semester 2019B two robotic telescopes lead by the Open University are offered: PIRATE and COAST.
 Details for the preparation of the Phase II will be given in a subsequent announcement to the PIs of approved programs.